alexdiwa/cocobuds/README.md

 * [Bootstrap Filestyle](https://rails-assets.org/#/components/bootstrap-filestyle): Cleans up appearance of file upload buttons using bootstrap/jQuery

 ### 6. IN PROGRESS Identify the database to be used in your App and provide a justification for your choice. ###

+Pros:
+- Postgres is scalable and can handle terabytes of data.
+Designed for high volume environments.
+- Highly reliable and stable
+- Can easily merge with cloud hosting on heroku as Heroku also uses Postgres.
+- ACID compliant - fulfils the following properties: (Atomicity, Consistency, Isolation, Durability), which means that it is quite robust and not prone to errors or failures.
+It also ensures consistency and integrity of data.
+- It can handle multiple complex processes, such as simultaneous/concurrent writing to tables.

+Cons:
+- can be considerably slower than databases like MySQL and SQLite -

 ### 7. IN PROGRESS Identify and describe the production database setup (i.e. postgres instance). ###